-A recount was conducted on 13 February 2024, to fill a vacancy on the Meander Valley Council created by the resignation of Councillor Lochie Dornauf on Wednesday 31 January 2024.
+A recount is required to fill a councillor vacancy on the Glenorchy City Council, created by the passing of Councillor Jan Dunsby.

-The TEC wrote to candidates not elected at the 2022 election inviting them to participate.
-The period of consent closed at 12 noon on Tuesday 13 February 2024.
+The TEC will write to eligible candidates not elected at the 2022 Glenorchy City Council election, inviting them to participate.
+The period of consent closes at 12 noon on Monday 2 December 2024.

-A recount was conducted on 6 February 2024, to fill a vacancy on the Huon Valley Council created by the resignation of Councillor Cathy Temby on Thursday 25 January 2024.
+A recount was conducted to fill a councillor vacancy on the Tasman Council, created by the resignation of Councillor Daniel Kelleher on Monday 28 October 2024.

-A recount was conducted on 6 February 2024, to fill a vacancy on the Derwent Valley Council created by the resignation of Councillor Peter Binny on Saturday 20 January 2024.
+A recount was conducted to fill a councillor vacancy on the Glenorchy City Council, created by the passing of Councillor Harry Quick.

-The TEC wrote to candidates not elected at the 2022 election inviting them to participate.
-The period of consent closed at 12 noon on Tuesday 6 February 2024.
+The TEC wrote to eligible candidates not elected at the 2022 Glenorchy City Council election, inviting them to participate.
+The period of consent closed at 12 noon on Monday 4 November 2024.

 Elections, conducted by postal ballot, were held to fill councillor, mayor and deputy mayor positions for all 29 local councils statewide.